A Resilience Framework for Bi-Criteria Combinatorial Optimization with Bandit Feedback: Introduction

-This paper proposes the first black-box framework for converting offline bi-criteria approximation algorithms into online CMAB algorithms with sublinear regret and cumulative constraint violation (CCV).
+\if 0 This paper proposes the first black-box framework for converting offline bi-criteria approximation algorithms into online CMAB algorithms with sublinear regret and cumulative constraint violation (CCV).
 Our approach requires only that the offline algorithm provides an \((\alpha, \beta)\)-bi-criteria guarantee with \(\delta\)-resilience (i.e., tolerance to perturbations in function oracles) and makes \(\texttt{N}\) oracle calls.
-The framework achieves \(\mathcal{O}\left(\delta^{2/3}\texttt{N}^{1/3}T^{2/3}\log^{1/3}(T)\right)\) bounds on both regret and CCV.
-To achieve the results of the framework, we do not assume linearity, submodularity, or problem-specific structures, enabling broad applicability.
-We also note that even in the special case of single objective with bandit feedback, without exploiting special characteristics of the objective like linear reward, the best known regret avoiding combinatorial dependence in regret is \(\tilde{\mathcal{O}}\left(\delta^{2/3}\texttt{N}^{1/3}T^{2/3}\log^{1/3}(T)\right)\) \cite{nie2023framework}.
-Notably, \citet{tajdini2024nearly} established a lower bound of $\Omega(T^{2/3})$ for regret as compared to the greedy algorithm in the submodular maximization problem under a cardinality constraint, when avoiding combinatorial dependence of arms in the regret bound.
+The framework achieves \(\mathcal{O}(\delta^{2/3}\texttt{N}^{1/3}T^{2/3}\log^{1/3}(T))\) bounds on both regret and CCV.
+While the problems studied in the paper are submodular, for the framework we do not assume linearity, submodularity, or problem-specific structures on noisy functions, enabling broad applicability.
+Bi-criteria approximation proofs for SC, SCSC, and FSM heavily rely on the submodularity and monotonicity of the functions considered and thus cannot be adapted for the noisy functions in a straightforward way.
+We also note that even in the special case of a single objective with bandit feedback, without exploiting special characteristics of the reward function like linearity, the best known regret avoiding combinatorial dependence in regret is \(\tilde{\mathcal{O}}(\delta^{2/3}\texttt{N}^{1/3}T^{2/3}\log^{1/3}(T))\) \cite{nie2023framework}.
+Notably, \citet{tajdini2024nearly} established a lower bound of $\Omega(T^{2/3})$ for regret against the greedy algorithm in the submodular maximization problem under a cardinality constraint, when avoiding the combinatorial dependence of arms in the regret bound.

 The key contributions of this work are as follows.